Skip to content

 The session cookie is named __gau-session-token by default and its attributes can be configured via the cookies option in createAuth.

-1. Sign-In: The client-side signIn function (e.g., from @rttnd/gau/client/svelte) opens the system’s web browser to the OAuth provider’s authorization URL.
-A redirectTo parameter is included, pointing to a custom URL scheme (e.g., my-app://oauth/callback).
+1. Sign-In: The client-side signIn function generates a PKCE code_verifier and code_challenge.
+It opens the system’s web browser to the OAuth provider’s authorization URL, including the challenge.

-3. Deep Link Handling: The operating system captures this custom URL and re-opens your native app.
-The app’s deep link handler receives the URL, extracts the session token.
+3. Exchange: The operating system captures this custom URL and re-opens your native app.
+The app extracts the auth code and sends it, along with the original code_verifier, to the backend’s /token endpoint.

 • localStorage: For the client to attach it to subsequent API requests in the Authorization: Bearer <token> header.

-• A non-HttpOnly cookie: This allows server-side rendering logic (e.g., in a SvelteKit handle hook) to access the session on the initial page load, preventing a “logged-out” flash.
+• A non-HttpOnly cookie: This allows server-side rendering logic to access the session on the initial page load.

-5. Authenticated Requests: The client is now responsible for including this token in the Authorization header for all subsequent API requests.
+5. Authenticated Requests: The client now includes this token in the Authorization header for all subsequent API requests.

 This is entirely managed by gau.
 The client libraries automatically handle storing the token and including it in requests, while the backend is designed to render the necessary redirect page.